millem42/capTemplate/README.md

 test - Test cases
 etc.

-This is a new line
+This is another new line